sanchito59/sanchito59/README.md

 <a href="https://twitter.com/i/lists/1316210473084219393?s=09"><img height="30" src="https://github.com/sanchito59/sanchito59/blob/master/twitter.png?raw=true"></a>
 <a href="mailto:c.sanch7@gmail.com"/><img height="30" src="https://github.com/sanchito59/sanchito59/blob/master/mail.png?raw=true"/></a>

 ### I love digging into both the backend architecture of an application as well as the frontend user interface, joining the two into a complete experience.
 I work with JavaScript ES6, React, Ruby on Rails, HTML5/CSS3, PostgreSQL, GraphQL, and Apollo daily.
+As well, I work with the MERN stack.
 I am an agile learner, quick to adapt, and endlessly curious and engaged with learning and growing.

 <br>